pjcevans/homepage-1.0-deprecated/README.md

 * Used http://veithen.github.io/2015/03/26/jekyll-bootstrap.html for adding bootstrap Sass port to Jekyll
 * Sass variables are defined in `_sass/_variables.scss` so that they can be included for use in all new stylesheets.
 * The Sass bootstrap port repo has been cloned to css/bootstrap-sass and is only used for updating bootstrap sass.
 To update bootstrap sass version cd into the `/css/bootstrap-sass` repo, checkout the latest release branch and pull.
 Then copy `css/bootstrap-sass/assets/stylesheets/_bootstrap.scss` and the sibling `bootstrap` directory to `/_sass`.
 Other than easy access to this functionality the bootstrap-sass repo is not used by Jekyll and could be removed.

+### Potentially useful tutorials etc

+* For working on a resources page [this](http://stackoverflow.com/questions/17118551/generating-a-list-of-pages-not-posts-in-a-given-category) is someone trying to produce a similar [result](http://mrenaud.ca/resources/)